All of our services are free of charge.

 - gain ideas, information and referrals for follow up on supports for your child;

-- leave with an appointment for additional services with Crossroads, such as in-home treatment, child and family therapy, or skill building groups.
+- opt for additional services with Crossroads, such as in-home treatment, child and family therapy, or skill building groups.

-IMPORTANT: When you come to the walk-in clinic or call us for services, Crossroads is required by law to inquire about custody arrangements.
-In the event of joint custody, both parents must agree to services, including a child being seen at the clinic.
-Feel free to contact us if you have any questions: 613-723-1623, extension 232.
+- We are required by law to inquire about custody arrangements.
+In the event of joint custody, both legal guardians must agree to the caregiver and/or the child being seen at the clinic as the file is opened in the child’s name.
+Feel free to contact us if you have any questions: 613-723-1623 x 232.

 Parent Support and Confidential Helpline